 Bones of the foot and ankle

-The severity of a broken foot varies.
+- The severity of a broken ankle varies.
 Fractures can range from tiny cracks in your bones to fractures that pierce your skin.

-When you have a broken foot, some of the following signs and symptoms may occur:
+When you have a broken ankle, some of the following signs and symptoms may occur:

-The most common causes of a broken foot are:
+The most common causes of an ankle fracture are:

 - Car accidents.
 Crush injuries, common in automobile accidents, can lead to fractures that require surgical repair.

-- Yes.
-Tripping and falling can break the bones in your feet, just like landing on your feet after jumping from a small height.
+- Yes, stumbling and falling can break your ankle bones, as can landing on your feet after jumping from a small height.

-You may be at greater risk of a broken foot or ankle if you:
+You may be at a higher risk of an ankle fracture if you:

 - Participate in high-impact sports.
-Stress, direct hits, and torsional injuries that occur in sports such as basketball, soccer, gymnastics, tennis, and soccer can cause broken feet.
+Stress, direct hits, and torsional injuries that occur in sports such as basketball, soccer, gymnastics, tennis, and soccer can cause ankle fractures.

 - Use improper technique or sports equipment.
 Defective equipment such as excessively worn or poorly fitting shoes can lead to tension breaks and falls.
-Improper training techniques, such as B. not warming up and stretching can also cause foot injuries.
+Improper training techniques like not warming up and stretching can also lead to ankle injuries.

-These basic exercise and safety tips can help prevent broken feet:
+These basic exercise and safety tips can help prevent a broken ankle:

 - Wear appropriate footwear.
 Use walking shoes on uneven terrain.
-Wear steel toe boots in your work environment if necessary.
 Choose athletic shoes that are suitable for your sport.

 - Replace your sports shoes regularly.
-Discard the sneakers as soon as the tread or heel is worn, or if the shoes do not wear evenly.
+Discard the sneakers as soon as the profile or heel is worn out, or if the shoes do not wear evenly.
 If you’re a runner, replace your sneakers every 300 to 400 miles.

 - Start slowly.
 This applies to a new fitness program and to every single workout.